sang-w0o/Study/AWS/SAA/Elastic Load Balancing/readme.md

 - When cross-zone load balancing is disabled, each ELB in its associated AZ will distribute its traffic with the
   targets within that AZ only.
 - With cross-zone load balancing enabled, the ELBs will distribute all incoming traffic evenly between all targets.

+---

+## Using ELB and Auto Scaling together

+- It is easy to associate your EC2 Auto Scaling Group to an ELB

+  - The ELB allows you to dynamically manage load across your resources based on target groups and rules.
+  - EC2 Auto Scaling allows you to elastically scale those target groups based upon the demand put upon
+    your infrastructure.

+- Combining an ELB and Auto Scaling helps you to manage and automatically scale your EC2 compute resources
+  both in and out.

+- When you attach an ELB to an Auto Scaling Group, the ELB will automatically detect the instances
+  and start to distribute all traffic to the resources in the Auto Scaling Group.

+  - To associate an ALB or NLB, you must associate the Auto Scaling Group with the ELB Target Group.
+  - For the Classic Load Balancer, the EC2 fleet will be registered directly with the load balancer.

+---